 3.8 After receiving the message, the CAP derives the second layer key for subsequent encryption and decryption.
 Simultaneously, a downlink message, which carries the up layer signaling "registration success", is sent.
 After receiving the message, the STA learns that the network authentication has been passed, and uses the root key to derive the second layer key.
 The STA and the CAP use the second layer key as the key for encrypting and decrypting the data message.

+In CA mode, STA can decide which CC is used to send authentication related frames.
+CAP can decide which CC is used to send authentication related frames back to STA.

 (Note: If the Response value calculated by the MME is not consistent with the MME's own calculation, the MME considers it to be an illegal user and will reject the registration process.
 The STA will not be allowed to perform service transmission in the following).

-5.1.6.19 Mobility management
+1.6.19 Mobility management